mendix/docs/community/How+to+set+up+your+partner+profile.md

 ---
-title: "How to set up your partner profile"
+title: "How to Set Up Your Partner Profile"
 space: "Community"
 category: "Community"
 ---